Bayesian forward modelling of cosmic shear data: Distribution of the convergence field

 Previous Bayesian approaches \citep{Alsing16} rely on a Gaussian prior for the shear data.
 The Gaussian prior is well-justified when only the mean and variance are known since it is the least informative prior.
 It is important to understand that the samples are not Gaussian fields, since they are conditioned on the data, so non-gaussianity in the field may be imposed by the data.
 However, we can make use of the fact that we have more information available from knowledge of gravitational physics and, for this reason, we include a gravity model in our Bayesian hierarchical model.
 The advantage here is that we sample from the initial field, which we know to be Gaussian, so rather than relying on an uninformative prior for the final shear fields, we use the correct Gaussian distribution for the initial conditions.
 What we do not yet do in this model is to vary the prior parameters of the power spectrum (as \cite{Alsing16} do), and this will be the subject of future work.
 As described in section \ref{sec:data_model}, we obtained the shear on a flat-sky from the convergence, which is computed from the non-linear density field.
-Figure \ref{fig:skewness} presents the distribution of the convergence field for different tomographic bins obtained with our method.
+Using our forward model, we have computed the convergence field in a wider range of tomographic bins, centred at different redshifts but with the same bin width ($\sigma=0.1$), to illustrate more clearly how non-Gaussianity in the 1-point distribution evolves.
+Figure \ref{fig:skewness} shows the distribution of these convergence fields.
 While the convergence shows a Gaussian distribution for tomographic bins centred at $z>0.5$, it is skewed for tomographic bins at lower redshifts.
 This indicates that the Gaussian approximation is accurate at large redshift, but it is sub-optimal for low-redshift bins.